1. They aren’t just about body image.

 3. They aren’t women’s disorders.

-Though previous studies have found that 10-15% of people with anorexia or bulimia are male, the real number is most likely higher.
-A recent study published in BMJ suggests that the incidence of anorexia and bulimia in men is actually rising, nearing 25%, while this 2011 study shows that binge eating is as prevalent in men as it is in women.
+A 2007 study suggests that men make up 25% of individuals with bulimia and anorexia, and 36% of those with binge-eating disorder.
 Because men are less likely to seek treatment, they tend to be underrepresented statistically.
 Lawyer and advocate Brian Cuban, who is a survivor of bulimia, talks about this misconception in the video above.

 4. They aren’t white disorders.